 I founded Darkfield with David Rosenberg and Andrea Salazar in 2016 to make shows inside completely dark shipping containers.
-Our shows have been presented in the UK, USA, Canada, Australia and New Zealand, South Korea, China, Luxembourg and Paris.
+Our shows have been presented in the UK, USA, Canada, Mexico, Australia, New Zealand, South Korea, Taiwan, Saudi Arabia and Turkey

 I worked with Extant, New Earth and Upswing on Flight Paths, which toured the UK in 2019

-Unpack, a collaboration with writer Neil Bennun and video designer Susa Dietz, was presented at Camden People's Theatre Sprint Festival in 2015
+Unpack, a collaboration with writer Neil Bennun and video artist Susa Dietz, was presented at Camden People's Theatre Sprint Festival in 2015

 Plays for BBC Radio 4: Listen Up (2009), Six Impossible Things (2010), Occupied (2010), The Long Count (2012) and a two-part adaptation of The Arabian Nights (2015), with producer/director Boz Temple Morris